peterzuger/dotfiles/README.md

 useradd -m -G wheel uucp peter
 ```

-When using docker, wireshark or thor, add the user to the docker,
+When using docker, wireshark or tor, add the user to the docker,
 wireshark and tor groups respectively.